Gender and food security: Climate change

 Research findings suggest that gender roles in society and gendered access to resources will result in differential affects, coping and adaptation strategies for women and men in response to climate change.
 Representing increasing shares of smallholders and working on marginal lands declining agricultural yields will be felt disproportionally by women as producers.
 Additionally, women's access to resources and information is often more limited.
 For example, in South Africa male fishers were warned about El Niño, while women were not.
 In drought-prone regions in India women have less access to agricultural information and services to adapt to climate change, and coping strategies vary by gender: women tend to seek local wage labor, while men migrate.
 For women geographic mobility is often limited, and they are left with the additional burden of the work priorly done by the men after those migrate.
 As consumers women are likely to feel increased prices stronger because of lower purchasing power and unequal bargaining power within households.
 Another reason for differential impacts is the distribution of labor within households: with climate change water and fuelwood scarcity as well as negative health effects on children and other dependents can put additional time constraints on females.
 Women often lack a voice in decision making at local and international levels, but climate change could also be an opportunity for renegotiation of gender roles and female empowerment.

+While women are not inherently more at risk from climate change and shocks, resource and other constraints can make them more sensitive to their effects and less able to adapt to them, increasing their vulnerability.
+For example, women’s work burdens, including hours worked in agriculture, tend to decline less than men’s during climate shocks such as heat stress.
+Discriminatory gender norms limiting women’s mobility and their ability to access extension services and climate information present further obstacles to climate adaptation.
+Women are also often underrepresented in climate policy decision-making at all levels.